Refurbishing Homes for Shared Ownership

 How we identify suitable properties

 As our housing stock gets older, there are occasions where we must make difficult choices.
 For example, where a property requires significant investment to meet the new building safety and environmental legislation then it is unlikely this cost will be recovered by rental income alone.
-In 2020-21, only 40 properties of our 5,000 homes were identified for the shared ownership refurbishment programme.

 What are the benefits of this programme?